isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 When a company is sponsoring a traveller, it will have to be responsible for the application of the SafeTravel Pass on behalf of the traveller as well as the timely submission of the accompanying documents.

-The host company should also ensure that the traveller abides by the terms and conditions of the Singapore-China Fast Lane, and the prevailing health measures during his/her stay in Singapore.
+The host company should also ensure that the traveller abides by the terms and conditions of the Singapore-China RGL, and the prevailing health measures during his/her stay in Singapore.
 Authorities may ask for proof of adherence, including physical verification or SafeEntry Pass records (e.g. screenshots), to the controlled itinerary and other terms and conditions when the traveller is in Singapore.

-You can access the terms and conditions of the Singapore-China Fast Lane at <https://safetravel.ica.gov.sg/china/rgl/terms-and-conditions>.
+You can access the terms and conditions of the Singapore-China RGL at <https://safetravel.ica.gov.sg/china/rgl/terms-and-conditions>.
 Actions will be taken against the traveller and the host company in the event of non-compliance.

 #### 6. Can tourists apply for SafeTravel Passes?